apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 In this mode, the local index is updated synchronously on that cluster nodes post each commit, and the index reader is refreshed immediately.
-This mode performs more slowly compared to the "nrt" mode.
+This mode indexes more slowly compared to the "nrt" mode.

     /oak:index/userIndex
       - jcr:primaryType = "oak:QueryIndexDefinition"